Jones Nash

 Jones Gifford Nash (22 January 1812 – 19 April 1877) was an English first-class cricketer.

 Nash made his debut in first-class cricket for the Gentlemen of England against the Gentlemen of Kent at Canterbury in 1847.
-He made five further first-class appearances for the Gentlemen of England from 1848–53, all against the Gentlemen of Kent.
+He made five further first-class appearances for the Gentlemen of England from 1848 to 1853, all against the Gentlemen of Kent.
 Playing as a slow underarm bowler, Nash took 34 wickets at an average of 17.50.
 He took five wickets in an innings on two occasions and took ten wickets in a match once.
 By profession he was a brewer, wine and spirits merchant and was a partner in the business Hawkes, Nash, and Co.
 He died at Kentish Town in April 1877.